markphelps/optional/README.md

 ## Motivation

 In Go, variables declared without an explicit initial value are given their zero value.
 Most of the time this is what you want, but sometimes you want to be able to tell if a variable was set or if it's just a zero value.
-That's where [option types](https://en.wikipedia.org/wiki/Option_type) come in handy
+That's where [option types](https://en.wikipedia.org/wiki/Option_type) come in handy.

 ## Marshalling/Unmarshalling JSON